Unannounced

 And that is enough to keep looking.

-Complementing the themes of Your Horses, I came across a collection of otherworldly photographs this week of the Northern Lights illuminating the skies over North America.
+That same feeling—the rare, unrepeatable moment—appeared again this week in a photograph.
+A farmhouse in Brunswick, Maine.
+It was part of a collection of otherworldly photographs of the Northern Lights illuminating the skies over North America.

 It feels almost cinematic, like a scene from Close Encounters of the Third Kind.
 A rustic farmhouse cloaked in darkness save for the dim light of two rooms, bathed in the luminous rays of the ethereal skies.